pa-ba/PropRatt/README.md

 For the feedback session this thursday, we would like to talk about whether the current implementations are sufficient as basis for the research project.
 For testing the switch method we are testing whether the result of calling the switch method is equal to the later signal initially passed to the switch method, when the clock on the later signal has ticked.
 Is this test sufficient or should we test additional properties on the switch method?
+Do you have an opinion on the current folder structure of the project?
+And is it correctly understood, that calling the AsyncRattus methods zip and switch, are the only ones where we want to have the AsyncRattus plugin enabled?
-The implementations for testing zip and switch can be found at `test/src/Name/Properties.hs`
+The implementations for testing zip and switch can be found at `test/src/Name/Properties.hs` We would also like to talk about how much text we can have reviewed by you before handing in, and also talk about when the examination will take place.

 ## Notes/questions before feedback session 21/11 12:30